A spatial modeling framework for monitoring surveys with different sampling protocols with a case study for bird abundance in mid-Scandinavia: Bird monitoring surveys data

 These scatterplots show a linear relation between point and line counts in Sweden, whereas in Norway there is no clear linear association between the counts in points and lines.
-This is somehow expected due to the census design in Norway, where the line counts are meant to record a reduced subset of species compared to the point counts.\\ \\
+This is somehow expected due to the census design in Norway, where the line counts are meant to record a reduced subset of species compared to the point counts.
+This is a common issue, highlighted by \citet{buckland2017} and is often found in many countries when certain species are monitored with special censuses in addition to the general monitoring scheme.
+Therefore, this is not only an issue when integrating between-countries datasets (e.g. to increase the geographical extent), but also within-country datasets (to increase the representability and number of data points).\\ \\